okansungur/drafts/read1.md

 An effective Resource allocation supports standard Quality of Service (QoS), cost minimization, energy consumption reduction, increase resource utilization and moreover, it guaranteed the Service level agreement between the Cloud-based IoT system application providers and costumers where user’s requirements should be matched in an effective way.
 A lot of research work has been done by the industries and academic researchers, but many challenges and issues related to IoT resource allocation are up till now untouched.

+##### IoT Communication Protocols

+1- MQTT
+Message Queuing Telemetry Transport (MQTT), developed by IBM in 1999, is a publish-subscribe messaging protocol.
+At the heart of MQTT is the MQTT broker, which accepts and publishes the messages.
+Figure 7.4 shows how MQTT works.
+In this example, a topic called temperature is first created on the MQTT broker.
+Then the temperature sensor, the laptop, and the mobile device all subscribe to the topic.
+The temperature sensor will make a measurement from time to time and publish the data to the topic on the MQTT broker.
+The MQTT broker will then relay the data to the laptop, which is the mobile device.
+Compared with HTTP protocols, MQTT requires much less computing power, less bandwidth, and less power consumption.

+MQTT offers three levels of quality of service (QoS).

+0: At most once.
+The message is sent only once.
+1: At least once.
+The message is sent multiple times until acknowledgment is received.
+2: Exactly once.
+Only one copy of the message is sent (guaranteed by a twolevel handshake)

+2- CoAP
+Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained IoT devices (with limited computing power and limited power consumption) and constrained IoT networks (with limited bandwidth).
+The protocol is designed for machine-to-machine (M2M) applications such as smart energy and building automation.
+CoAP is based on request and response messages, similar to HTTP, but instead of running on Transmission Control
+Protocol (TCP), it uses User Datagram Protocol (UDP).
+CoAP hence has much smaller headers and is much faster.

+3- XMPP
+Extensible Messaging and Presence Protocol (XMPP) is an open standard communication protocol based on the Extensible Markup Language (XML).
+XMPP enables real-time communication between IoT devices using structured, extensible messages.
+It provides a wide range of applications including instant messaging, presence, and collaboration.

+4- SOAP
+Simple Object Access Protocol (SOAP) is another XML-based messaging protocol, designed by Microsoft, for exchanging information among computers via the Internet.
+With XML messages, SOAP is highly extensible and can be used for web services.

+5- REST
+Representational State Transfer (REST) is a lightweight architectural style for web services.
+REST is based on Uniform Resource Identifier (URIs) and Hypertext
+Transfer Protocol (HTTP), and it uses JavaScript Object Notation (JSON) for a data format.
+REST is fully browser compatible.
+We will explore a REST example later in the chapter.

 ##### IOT Jamming Attacks
 A jamming attack is the transmission of radio signals that disrupt communications by decreasing the Signal-to-Inference-plus-Noise ratio (SINR) (Berg, 2008)
 As these devices are unsupervised the network is liable for different kinds of attacks.
 Reactive jammer attack is one such attack where the adversary